PostHog/posthog.com/contents/blog/ab-testing-guide-for-engineers.md

 2. Your "minimum detectable effect" i.e., the smallest change in the conversion rate that you want to detect.
 The smaller the change, the larger the sample size you'll need.
 3. Your desired level of confidence (the industry standard is 95%).

 You then use a [formula](https://en.wikipedia.org/wiki/Sample_size_determination) to determine if your sample size is large enough.
-There are many calculators online that will do this for you, so you can avoid calculating this yourself (We also include this calculator when creating a new [A/B test in PostHog](/ab-testing/features).
+There are many calculators online that will do this for you, so you can avoid calculating this yourself (We also include this calculator when creating a new [A/B test in PostHog](/ab-testing/features)).

 ### 5. Has a long enough test duration

 Building on the notion of ensuring statistical significant results, once you've calculated your required sample size, you'll be able to calculate how long your experiment should run for.
 You do this by dividing your sample size by your daily number of eligible users.

 For example, if you're making changes to your signup flow and your required sample size is 1,000 new signups.
-If your daily number of signups is 100, then you'll need to run your experiment for `1,000 / 100` = 10 days.
+If your daily number of signups is 100, then you'll need to run your experiment for `1,000 / 100 = 10 days`.

 Once again, there are many calculators online to help you determine your duration, and PostHog also includes this calculator when creating a new experiment.

-A good rule of thumb is that your experiment duration should be between one week and one month:
+**A good rule of thumb is that your experiment duration should be between one week and one month:
+**
 - One week is a good minimum since users may behave differently on weekends or weekdays.
 - One month is a good maximum since otherwise you may delay shipping important product changes.

-### When not to A/B test
+## When not to A/B test

 There's are costs and trade-offs to running A/B tests, and so it may not be a good idea to always run them.
 Here a few scenarios in which you may not want to run an A/B test: